isomerpages/mlaw-corp/news/public-consultations/_posts/2025-03-11-post-Public Consultation on the RnI Committee Report.md

 **Public Consultation**

 {:start="6"}
 6. Members of the public are invited to share their views on the Committee’s report.
-Interested parties may view the Committee’s report \[link here\] and submit feedback in electronic form:   (go.gov.sg/public-consultation-on-the-rni-committee-report-feedback)
+Interested parties may view the Committee’s report ([Academic Calendar](/files/Academic_Calendar_Sem___AY2024_25_LAW_Weekly_Calendar_Sem_2.pdf)) and submit feedback in electronic form:   (go.gov.sg/public-consultation-on-the-rni-committee-report-feedback)